karaoc/dayz.test/[Server-Hosting]-Server-settings-DayZ-1.08-Expansion-1.02-TEMP.md

 Bool.
 This feature currentmy does nothing.

 ### "UseCustomMappingModule"
-Bool.
-When enabled, add custom mapping.
+Bool. if set to 1, add custom mapping.
 Have a huge impact on server performance !

 ### "Mapping"
 Array.
 List all the locations with custom mapping.

 ### "ObjectsToDelete"
-DESCRIPTION
+Array.
+You can indicate the position and the name of a specific mapped object to be removed.
+This action can be done to multiple objects.

 ### "InteriorBuilding"
-Bool.
-When enabled, add more detailed interiors.
+Bool. if set to 1, add more detailed interiors.
 Have a huge impact on server performance !

 ### "Ivies" - CURRENTLY DOESNT WORK
-Bool.
-When enabled, allow ivies to be on some building.
+Bool. if set to 1, allow ivies to be on some building.
 Only work for Chernarus !

 ### "LightingConfig"
 Integer.